Hint1k/Homework/Task2/README.md

 ## Introduction

 The **Personal Finance Tracker** is a Java-based console application that helps users manage their finances effectively.
-It allows users to track transactions, set budgets, define financial goals, generate reports, and receive notifications—all.
+It allows users to track transactions, set budgets, define financial goals, generate reports, and receive notifications.

 This README provides installation and usage instructions for the application.